dsimonaits/react-ts-course/README.md

+Small example of React + Typescript app with rendering fake users details in "User Cards".

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.